Youth Advisory Board

 Brett Buchert, Me v PMDD

 Brett is the mind and heart behind Me v PMDD, a symptom tracking app for anyone fighting through Premenstrual Dysphoric Disorder (PMDD) that arose from her own decade long struggle with the condition.
-Passionate about mental health, she received her degree in Psychology from the University of Florida and plans to pursue graduate school in Clinical Psychology to continue to advocate for the importance of mental health and fight for better treatments for PMDD Warriors.
-Brett is also the IAPMD Peer Support Team Lead, a former college rower, active rock climber, and cat lover.
+Passionate about mental health, she received her degree in Psychology from the University of Florida and plans to pursue further degrees to advocate for the importance of mental health and fight for better treatments for PMDD Warriors.
+Brett is also the IAPMD Peer Support Team Lead, a former college rower, active rock climber, and animal lover.

 Kristin Drouin MSW, Inova Health System